 We tend to spend the big bucks on getting the best gear for our adventures, making sure our equipment is going to last the journey.
 This is important and will certainly help in making the journey a better one to enjoy.
-However, one thing I had started to notice was people did not tend to put that same money and effort in looking after their most valuable piece of equipment – their body!
+However, one thing I had started to notice was people did not tend to put that same money and effort into looking after their most valuable piece of equipment – their body!

-Not having enough good fuel to feed your body you will start to notice it getting more lethargic, your mind hazes over and you lose concentration.
+Not having enough good fuel to feed your body, you will start to notice it getting more lethargic, your mind hazes over and you lose concentration.
 Your focus just is not as sharp as it can be leading to a great risk of injury or getting lost, you might not be making the best choices or decisions and that can lead to making mistakes and in some case serious and dangerous mistakes.
 The list of effects just keep going but I think you may see what I am talking about.
-Look after your number one and most import piece of equipment and you will give yourself the best chance of having an amazing adventure and then many more after.
+Look after your number one and most important piece of equipment and you will give yourself the best chance of having an amazing adventure and then many more after.

 At Feed the Hike, we are offering yummy homemade dehydrated meals for when you are in the great outdoors.
 We have a range of delicious homemade wholesome meals packed full of healthy nutrients, very lightweight, do not take up much room in your pack and are also multi-purpose.

 Soup is what I have on trial all the time for lunch as well as dinner.
 Lunchtime favourite soup would have to be the Spring vegetable or French Vegetable.
 These ones are so packed with nutrients I always get that pick me up and go without being too full so I can finish the day strong.